Worst-Case Distance-Aware Error Bounds for Neural Networks: ARCHITECTURE AND METHOD

-Note that each $\tau^*_i$ may originate from a different training sample data for different input dimensions, so further simplification beyond this equation is not possible.
+Note that each $\tau^*_i$ may originate from a different training sample for different input dimensions, so further simplification beyond this equation is not possible.

-{\textit{}}\underline{Error of Spline Block:} Let denote a spline in the Spline Layer by $\spline_{r,i}$, where $r$ is the output index and $i$ is the feature index.
-Then the set of knots of this spline is $\bftau_i$ and the corresponding output values required for error calculation are $\bfy_r$.
-Given this, for a test point $\bfx^*$ and its corresponding feature $\bfxi^*$, the spline error in K-DAREK framework is defined as:
+{\textit{}}\underline{3) Error of Spline Block:} Denote a spline in the Spline Layer by $\spline_{r,i}$, where $r$ is the output index and $i$ is the feature index.
+Then the set of knots of this spline is $\bftau_i$, and the corresponding output values required for error calculation are $\bfy_r$.
+Given this, for a test point $\bfx^*$ and its corresponding feature $\bfxi^*$, the spline error in \ac{K-DAREK} framework is defined as:

-And the worst error bound of the $r$-th group of splines can be written as:
+The factor $1/q$ comes from the equal sharing of error across the $q$ splines within each group, as discussed below under Lipschitz and error sharing.
+The worst error bound of the $r$-th group of splines is given by:

-{\textit{}}\underline{Total Error:} Having established the error for both the MLP and Spline Blocks in Equations~\eqref{eq:MLP-error} and \eqref{eq:K-DAREK-spline-error}, we can now compute the overall error of K-DAREK.
-The total error of $r$-th component of $f$ at a test point $\bfx_*$ is given by:
+{\textit{}}\underline{4) Total Error:} Having established the error for both the \ac{MLP} and spline blocks in Equations~\eqref{eq:MLP-error} and \eqref{eq:K-DAREK-spline-error}, we can now compute the overall error of \ac{K-DAREK}.
+The total error of $r$-th component of $f$ at a test point $\bfx^*$ is given by:

-Here, $\calL_\spline^1$ denotes the Lipschitz constant of the Spline Block, which propagates the uncertainty from the MLP Block into the Spline Block.
+Here, $\calL_\spline^1$ denotes the Lipschitz constant of the spline block, which propagates the uncertainty from the \ac{MLP} block into the spline block.
 This formulation accounts for both interpolation and transformation errors within the model architecture.

-{\textit{}}\underline{Lipschitz and Error Sharing:} To use the provided error analysis based on Lipschitz continuity and ensure that the neural network approximator preserves the stability and bounded sensitivity of the true system, we require the approximated model to exhibit a Lipschitz continuity behavior consistent with the known Lipschitz constant $\calL_f$ of the true dynamics.
-To achieve this, we divide the overall Lipschitz constant $\calL_f$ across the $L$ MLP layers and the spline layer.
-Specifically, we divide $\calL_f$ equally among layers by setting the Lipschitz constant of each layer to $\calL_h = \sqrt[L+1]{\calL_f/d}$, where $d$ is the input dimension, inspired by~\cite{liu2020simple}.
-The division by $d$ accounts for the fact that we use $d$ independent SNR-MLPs (one per input dimension).
-Additionally, we assumed the error at knots only arises from Spline Block.
-Under this assumption, we distribute the total error equally among splines within each group.
+{\textit{}}\underline{5) Lipschitz and Error Sharing:} To use the provided error analysis and ensure that the neural network preserves the stability and bounded sensitivity of the target function $f$, the approximated model must exhibit Lipschitz continuity consistent with the Lipschitz constant of $\calL_f$.
+To achieve this, inspired by~\cite{liu2020simple}, we divide the Lipschitz constant of the true function equally between the \ac{MLP} and spline block $\calL_{\MLP} = \calL_{\spline} = \sqrt{\calL_f}$.
+We divide the Lipschitz constant between \ac{SNR-MLP} components equally $\calL_{\overline{\MLP}} = \calL_{\MLP} / d$, and also, we apply the Lipschitz constant of $\calL_l = \sqrt[L]{\calL_{\overline{\MLP}}}$ using spectral normalization on each layer of these components.
+Also, we assign an equal Lipschitz constant for each spline in the spline block as $\calL_{\overline{\spline}} = \calL_{\spline} / q$.